diegovfeder/diegovfeder/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [culltive.me](https://culltive.me/) an automated garden solution!
+- 🌱 I’m working on [culltive.me](https://culltive.me/) an automated garden solution!

 - 💥 I'm also a very passionate creator as [grifemusic.com](https://grifemusic.com/) :)